 - Tips from a TravelingMom:

 Straddling the border of California and Nevada, Lake Tahoe boasts the largest concentration of ski resorts in North America.
 With terrain considered the best in the West, it effortlessly offers thrills around the clock for the adventurous.
 Families flock to the Sierra Nevada mountains in ever-increasing numbers.
 Its laid-back vibe is coupled with a world-class learning environment, and the endless days of blue bird skies create the perfect backdrop for a family ski getaway.
-After spending over 20 years exploring Lake Tahoe, the National Parks TravelingMom shares her favorites places for winter family fun in Tahoe.
+After spending over 20 years exploring Lake Tahoe, is TravelingMom shares her favorites places for winter family fun in Tahoe.

 Lake Tahoe for Families